-A carbon footprint is the set of greenhouse gas emissions caused by something.
+A carbon footprint is aggregate greenhouse gas emissions related to an activity

 The standard unit of measurement for carbon footprints is carbon dioxide equivalents (CO2e).
 CO2e combines the measurement of six types of greenhouse gasses by weighing them each for their global warming potential relative to carbon dioxide over a period of time, generally 100 years.
 The gasses included are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFC), hydrofluorocarbons (HFC) and sulphur hexafluoride (SF6).